spmendieta/holberton-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles: Display current directory contents, including hidden files (starting with .).
 5-listfilesdigitonly: Display current directory contents with Long format, user and group IDs displayed numerically, And hidden files (starting with.)
 6-firstdirectory: Create a script that creates a directory named holberton in the /tmp/ directory.
+7-movethatfile: Move the file betty from /tmp/ to /tmp/holberton.